luthfihm/elementary-os-freya-uefi/installing-elementary-os-freya.md

 1. Replace the boot directory contents with the contents of the refind loader
 1. Rename refind_x64.efi to the same name of the main efi peviously in the directory
     1. For example, if your default loader is Microsoft the default efi file is bootmgfw.efi

+## Dual Booting Windows
+1. Create a copy of the backed up boot loader (assuming it was windows).
+1. At the top level of the EFI directory name this copy Windows
+1. rEFInd will auto detect this, and allow you to continue booting into windows.

 ![New Folder Structure](./resources/loader-folders.png)